The following federal Direct student loans are available to undergraduates:

 Parent PLUS Loan

-Federal loan available to parents to assist in paying a student’s educational expenses.
+Federal loan available to credit qualifying parents to assist in paying a dependent student’s educational expenses.

-*Interest rates for future academic years change yearly based on the auction of the Treasury bill in the spring
+*Interest rates and origination fees for future academic years change yearly based on the auction of the Treasury bill in the spring

-Students can review information regarding their federal grants and federal student loans, including borrowing history, through the National Student Loan Data System.
+Students can review information regarding their federal grants and federal student loans, including borrowing history, through the Federal Student Aid Website.

 Students can consolidate their federal student loans into one loan.